In November 1918, the guns of the Great War finally fell silent, marking the end of a conflict that had engulfed the world for over four years.

 This would protect the soldiers until they reached the trenches.
 Artillery would provide a screen of explosive shells that crept forward at the same speed as the tanks, which would destroy any enemy troops before the tanks and soldiers reached them.

-Aircraft would act as scouts, relaying information back to the artillery about its speed and potential targets.
+Aircraft would act as scouts, relaying information back to the artillery about their speed and potential targets.

 The unified approach under the combined arms warfare model proved to be very effective, especially with the influx of new men and materials from America.